SebastianMusic/nvimClipboardSyncDaemonCpp/README.md

+# WIP Info
+The plugin now functions sort of, it correctly transfers clipboard data to and from remote machines to local host and syncs this correctly.
+The issue now is memory allocation making it so that when you exit any connected nvim instance it makes the daemon crash, something which needs fixing before any actual usage. other than that its getting close.

 # Nvim clipboard sync daemon

 I am recreating the clipboard sync daemon i started on in december in C++ and aim to